deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 **Question 4**: "Use Metasploit to get an initial shell.
 What is the user flag?"

-Now lets get to work * cracks knuckles *
+Now let's get to work * cracks knuckles *

 Fisrt step is to start our metasploit and search "rejetto" there should be a module `exploit/windows/http/rejetto_hfs_exec` so we select that and move to the next step.